brmson/dataset-sts/README.md

 references or attributions.
 Please let us know if we misread some licence terms and shouldn't be including something, we'll take that down right away!**

-Pull request that include simple baselines for *f_b* models are also welcome.
+Pull request that include simple baselines for *f_2* models are also welcome.
 (Simple == they fit in a couple of screenfuls of code and are batch-runnable.
 Python is preferred, but not mandatory.)